phunold/pdns-ui/README.md

 ## TODO
 - create test scripts, RIOT or whatever may be a good fit
 - create conf for running in passenger
-- make it look like a real app and re-organise, introduce proper MVC, split Model/Controller/helpers
+- make it look like a 'real' app and re-organise, introduce proper MVC, split Model/Controller/helpers
-- check what I can 'borrow' from padrino project
 - make 'summary' page look nicer
 - create detailed views with overlays and other eye candy
 - check install requirements on RPM based systems
-- add date in advanced search
 - show duplicate records for the same query
+- use form validation helper for 'advanced search' page